PBPK-iPINNs: Inverse Physics-Informed Neural Networks for Physiologically Based Pharmacokinetic Brain Models: Numerical Results

 \section{Numerical Results}

 This section presents our main results and their validation.
 In \textbf{Example 1}, we identify the optimal configuration including the activation function, number of layers and neurons, weight and bias initializers (Glorot uniform and Glorot normal), optimizer, and learning rate that minimizes the total loss (objective function).
 In \textbf{Example 2}, we solve the inverse problem, estimating the parameters \( V_{\mathrm{bb}} \), \( V_{\mathrm{bm}} \), \( V_{\mathrm{ccsf}} \), \( V_{\mathrm{scsf}} \), \( fu_{\mathrm{bb}} \), and \( \lambda_{\mathrm{ccsf}} \) and presenting the corresponding predicted concentration profiles.
+We further present the results of the practical identifiability analysis.
 Finally, in \textbf{Example 3}, we validate these results using two additional numerical and statistical techniques.

 \textbf{Example 1.} In this example, we test four activation functions ReLU, Sigmoid, Tanh, and Sine using varying numbers of layers and neurons per layer.
 We evaluate prediction accuracy by recording the total loss (as defined in Section~\ref{sec:3}).
 For weight and bias initialization, we compare the ``Glorot Uniform'' and ``Glorot Normal'' methods, ultimately selecting Glorot Uniform because it yields the lowest loss value.
 We use the Adam optimizer with a learning rate of $0.0001$, running each simulation for 10000 iterations.
 During training, we record both the loss values and the training time to determine the optimal hyperparameter combinations.